Skip to Main Content

 English Language GCSE

-We offer a highly supportive and well-resourced one year course which is suitable for those students who have previously gained a Grade 3 in GCSE English Language and who would like to achieve grade 4 or higher in this subject.
+We offer a highly supportive and well-resourced one year course which is suitable for those students who have previously achieved below a grade 4 in GCSE English and meet the other college entry requirements.

-Our one year course is an intensive programme designed to inspire and motivate all students, whilst providing appropriate stretch and challenge and career related skills and links.
-Importantly, the GCSE English Language is an essential qualification for progression onto A Level and many other Level 3 courses.
+Our one-year course is an intensive programme designed to support and motivate all students, whilst providing appropriate stretch and challenge and career related skills and links.
+Achieving a grade 4 or above in GCSE English Language is an essential qualification for progression onto A Level and many other Level 3 courses.
 It is also frequently required for university entry in the UK.

 Qualifications & Assessments